Walgreens The Thread

 Q: I had side effects after getting vaccinated.
 Will my child experience the same?

 A: The COVID-19 vaccine dose given to children is smaller than the dose given to adults and teens.
-Reported side effects have been mild.
-The most common side effects kids experienced were pain at the injection site (71% to 74% of children experienced this), followed by fatigue (39% of kids), headache (28%), redness (19%) and swelling (15%) at the injection site.
+Reported common side effects have been temporary and mild, which can be similar to side effects that children may experience when getting other vaccines.

 To schedule your child's COVID-19 vaccine, visit Walgreens.com/ScheduleVaccine.
 Ask your pediatrician if you have additional concerns about whether the COVID-19 vaccine is right for your child.